jullienl/HPE-Compute-Ops-Management/PowerShell/Onboarding/README.md

 The script includes a comprehensive "What's New" section in the header that documents all recent updates and improvements.
 Key highlights include:

+- **November 27, 2025 (v2.11.0)**: Major release with SAML Single Sign-On (SSO) authentication support for enterprise identity providers (Okta, Microsoft Entra ID, PingID) added in HPECOMCmdlets v1.0.18, iLO7 firmware update capability (minimum v1.12.00 for Gen12 servers), critical tag logging bug fix, centralized logging infrastructure with Write-iLOLog function, script version tracking with startup banner, enhanced configuration validation for authentication and network parameters, and comprehensive code quality improvements.
+- **October 3, 2025 (v2.10.0)**: Updated for HPECOMCmdlets v1.0.16 compatibility, removed -serialNumber parameter, and added -RemoveExistingiLOProxySettings parameter to improve onboarding reliability.
-- **July 16, 2025**: Extended the logic for A55 or A56 ROM family servers to handle compatibility with iLO firmware versions.
+- **July 16, 2025 (v2.9.0)**: Extended the logic for A55 or A56 ROM family servers to handle compatibility with iLO firmware versions.
 Now if iLO 1.62 or earlier is detected with any ROM version, the script will use the workspace ID onboarding method.
-- **July 15, 2025**: Fixed activation key collection issues when multiple keys were available and ensured proper iLO disconnection from COM after device removal when no valid subscription key was found, preventing future onboarding failures.
+- **July 15, 2025 (v2.8.0)**: Fixed activation key collection issues when multiple keys were available and ensured proper iLO disconnection from COM after device removal when no valid subscription key was found, preventing future onboarding failures.
-- **July 11, 2025**: Enhanced script reliability and validation by adding retry logic for iLO chassis information retrieval, implementing comprehensive post-onboarding verification of server presence and subscription status, optimizing DNS configuration handling for DHCP-managed settings, and improving tagging efficiency to prevent redundant updates.
+- **July 11, 2025 (v2.7.0)**: Enhanced script reliability and validation by adding retry logic for iLO chassis information retrieval, implementing comprehensive post-onboarding verification of server presence and subscription status, optimizing DNS configuration handling for DHCP-managed settings, and improving tagging efficiency to prevent redundant updates.
-- **July 9, 2025**: Enhanced script reliability by adding connection retry logic and activation key compatibility validation for server onboarding.
+- **July 9, 2025 (v2.6.0)**: Enhanced script reliability by adding connection retry logic and activation key compatibility validation for server onboarding.
-- **July 8, 2025**: Added a new feature to the script that allows users to specify the subscription tier and whether to include evaluation subscriptions.
+- **July 8, 2025 (v2.5.0)**: Added a new feature to the script that allows users to specify the subscription tier and whether to include evaluation subscriptions.
 This provides more flexibility in selecting the appropriate COM subscription for onboarding.
-- **July 2, 2025**: Added many improvements to the entire script.
+- **July 2, 2025 (v2.4.0)**: Added many improvements to the entire script.
 Enhanced the summary output to display the number of successful, failed, warning, and skipped servers at the end of the script.
 Improved on-screen reporting for "Unsupported/Skipped" servers.
-- **July 1, 2025**: General improvements, bug fixes, and enhanced compatibility for A55/A56 server hardware platforms (Gen11)
+- **July 1, 2025 (v2.3.0)**: General improvements, bug fixes, and enhanced compatibility for A55/A56 server hardware platforms (Gen11)
-- **June 10, 2025**: Fixed COM activation key assignment and subscription validation issues
+- **June 10, 2025 (v2.2.0)**: Fixed COM activation key assignment and subscription validation issues
-- **June 4, 2025**: Improved session reliability, enhanced documentation, and security enhancements
+- **June 4, 2025 (v2.1.0)**: Improved session reliability, enhanced documentation, and security enhancements

 For detailed information about all changes and improvements, refer to the `.WHATSNEW` section in the script header.